johanlinaker/johanlinaker.github.io/_posts/2025-03-26-public-sector-open-source-software-projects-how-is-development-organized.md

 <h4>TL;DR / Summary: </h4>
 <ul>
-	<li>While the practice and process for Open Source Software (OSS) development is quite explored in industry and general community contexts, less is known about how development is done on OSS in the public sector context, specifically those developed and governed by Public Sector Organizations (PSOs).
+	<li>While the practice and process for Open Source Software (OSS) development are quite explored in industry and general community contexts, less is known about how development is done on OSS in the public sector context, specifically, those developed and governed by Public Sector Organizations (PSOs).
 	</li>
-	<li>To shed light on this, in a <a href="https://link.springer.com/content/pdf/10.1007/s10664-025-10626-0.pdf">recent paper</a>, we looked at six mature examples of public sector OSS projects, identified by crawling different public sector OSS project catalogues, including those of Italy, France, US, Denmark, Finland, and Sweden.
+	<li>To shed light on this, in a <a href= "https://link.springer.com/content/pdf/10.1007/s10664-025-10626-0.pdf">recent paper</a>, we looked at six mature examples of public sector OSS projects, identified by crawling different public sector OSS project catalogs, including those of Italy, France, US, Denmark, Finland, and Sweden.
 	</li>
-	<li>80% of development is typically concentrated to 5-15 developers.
+	<li>We find that 80% of development is typically concentrated on 5-15 developers.
 	</li>
-	<li>There is a preference for local and national service supplierd, and growing trusted relationships.
+	<li>There is a preference for local and national service suppliers and growing trusted relationships.
 	</li>
-	<li>Formally defined development and quality assurance processes and means of coordination commonly used.
+	<li>Processes for  development, quality assurance and coordination are typically formally defined and ridged.
 	</li>
-	<li>High quality and stability of the OSS developed in the respective projects.
+	<li>The OSS developed is typically of high quality and stability.
 	</li>
-	<li>Two clusters of public sector OSS projects in terms of how the development is sponsored by the involved PSOs.
+	<li>There are two clusters of public sector OSS projects in terms of how the development is sponsored by the involved PSOs.
 	</li>
 	<li>Centralized sponsorship:
 		<ul>